-- identification of the allegations potentially constituting sexual harassment: - a description of the procedural steps taken from the receipt of the formal complaint through determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - findings of fact supporting the determination; - conclusions regarding the application of the College's code of conduct to the facts; - a statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the College imposes on the respondent, and whether remedies designed to restore or preserve equal access to the College's education program or activity will be provided by the College to the complainant; and - the College's procedures and permissible bases for the complainant and respondent to appeal.
+- identification of the allegations potentially constituting sexual harassment; - a description of the procedural steps taken from the receipt of the formal complaint through determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held;

+- findings of fact supporting the determination; - conclusions regarding the application of the College's code of conduct to the facts; - a statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the College imposes on the respondent, and whether remedies designed to restore or preserve equal access to the College's education program or activity will be provided by the College to the complainant; and - the College's procedures and permissible bases for the complainant and respondent to appeal.

-The Hearing Decision Maker (or Primary Decision Maker) will submit the hearing report to the Title IX Coordinator within ten (10) business days of the live hearing.
+The Primary Decision Maker will submit the hearing report to the Hearing Officer within ten (10) business days of the live hearing.

-The Title IX Coordinator will submit the hearing report simultaneously to the Complainant, Respondent, and their respective advisors within three (3) business days of receipt of the hearing report.
+The Hearing Officer will submit the hearing report simultaneously to the Title IX Coordinator, Complainant, Respondent, and their respective advisors within three (3) business days of receipt of the hearing report.